Best iPhone: which one is right for you in 2025?

-Apple brings out multiple iPhones every year, so how do you know which is the best iPhone for you?
-Our top pick for most people is the iPhone 15 Pro, as we believe to have the right balance of excellent features in a phone that’s not too big to use single-handedly.
-If you’re not on a Pro-level budget, our guide has got other recommendations for you too, including the best cheap iPhone and the best for a big screen without breaking the bank.
+Apple brings out multiple new iPhones every year, so how do you know which is the best iPhone for you?
+Our top pick for most people in 2025 is the iPhone 16, as we believe that it has the right balance of excellent features, a decent price and a size that’s not too big to use single-handedly.
+Depending on your specific needs though, a different model might be a better choice, so our guide below has more tailored recommendations such as the best cheap iPhone, and the best with a big screen that won’t break the bank.

-The iPhone 15 range has been available since September 2023, and as we near the six-month mark of its release date, it could become more likely to get a discount at retailers or the major telcos.
-So if you’re looking to upgrade to your next iPhone, now is the perfect time to start comparing prices.
+The iPhone 16 range has been available since September 2025, and as we near the 6-month mark of its release date, it should become more likely that you’ll be able to find a discount at retailers or the major telcos.
+So if you’re looking to upgrade to your next iPhone, now is the perfect time to start comparing models and prices.
 If you’re ready to update your handset now, our guide will help you decide on the best iPhone to suit your needs.

 Best iPhone for most people